revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 # Python Basics Questions And Answers

-1.Which operator in python can be used to combine two or more string values together?
+1.Which operator in python is used to combine two or more string values together?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)